vanya-vasya/website-4-bird/SECURE-PROCESSOR_TESTING_GUIDE.md

 2. **Verify Redirect**
    - ✅ Should see "Redirecting to payment page..." toast
-   - ✅ Should be redirected to NetworxPay hosted page
+   - ✅ Should be redirected to Secure-ProcessorPay hosted page
    - ✅ No extra modal or confirmation screen
    - ⏱️ Redirect should happen within 500ms